What is Cisco Port Security? | Definition, Types & Features

 1. Secure MAC Address List

-Now, the admin makes sure a device can connect by checking if its MAC address matches the list they set up for specific PCs.
+Now, the admin checks if a device can connect.
+They do this by verifying the MAC address.
+Specifically, they match it against the list set up for specific PCs.

 1. Modes of Violation